 - Tooth pastes that contain silica are used by the dentist so purchase one for yourself too and brush twice a day with that tooth paste Brush twice a day with toothpaste to ensure that the tooth is clean and tidy.

-- Floss properly under false teeth once every day and also in between your natural teeth.
+- Floss properly under the false tooth once every day and also in between your natural teeth.

 - See your dentist or medical specialist on regular basis for dental hygiene.